Robert Hight

-Robert Hight (born August 20, 1969) is an NHRA drag racer and president of John Force Racing, and driver of the Auto Club of Southern California Chevrolet Camaro SS Funny Car.
+Robert Hight (born August 20, 1969) is an American NHRA drag racer and president of John Force Racing, and former driver of the Auto Club of Southern California Chevrolet Camaro SS Funny Car.
 He is a three-time NHRA Camping World Drag Racing Series Funny Car champion, with titles in 2009, 2017 and 2019.
 His 2009 title gave the JFR team its 15th championship, while his 2017 title was the team's 19th crown.
 Hight has finished in the top 10 in points in all but one of his 14 competitive seasons (the exception being the 2020 season, when JFR only ran two championship rounds due to the COVID-19 pandemic).

-Hight grew up in Alturas, California but now lives in Yorba Linda, California.
+Hight grew up in Alturas, California, and now lives in Yorba Linda, California.

 Early career

 After a number of years as a fan, Hight eventually joined a team, and became a clutch specialist for John Force Racing in 1995.
 He worked as a crew member until 2005, when he was named a driver, teaming up with John Force and Eric Medlen.